 Although this selection of factors is not exhaustive, an effort has been made to include the features which we consider to be likely to have the most significant effect on the burden an activity places on attention.
-It is hoped that this will offer language teachers guidance towards assessing the nature of
+It is hoped that this will offer language teachers guidance towards assessing the nature of different activities and towards making an informed selection and sequencing of practice activities.

-WHAT COULD MAKE TARGETED COMMUNICATIVE ACTIVITIES UNSUCCESSFUL?
+WHAT COULD MAKE TARGETED COMMUNICATIVE ACTIVITIES UN-SUCCESSFUL?